abk5074/abk5074.github.io/_pages/research.md

 author_profile: true
 ---

-My core research program is centered around studying contested fields of deviant behavior.
-There are three main pillars to this effort.
+My core research program is centered around studying contested fields and contentious politics.
+There are three main pillars of this effort.
 First, I conduct case studies of gray markets to understand how unsettled legal structure shifts power arrangements between state and non-state actors, leads to the emergence of new technologies of social control, and influences the practices of stigmatized organizations.
-Second, I take a comparative approach to analyzing the cultural dynamics of political violence to reveal the social logics of terrorism and illuminate the factors that lead to specific forms of state-sanctioned punishment.
-Third, I study companies that privately contract with prisons to understand how the incarcerated and their families are exploited by the commodification of the carceral experience.
-In my approach to these topics, I commonly integrate formal models of cultural analysis with more traditional interpretive methods.
-I have expertise in several approaches to computationally-assisted content analysis including topic modeling, correspondence analysis, and visual criminology.
+Second, I analyze the cultural dynamics of ideological violence to reveal the comparative social logics of terrorism and to illuminate factors that lead to specific forms of state-sanctioned punishment.
+Third, I study private companies that contract with prisons to deliver essential services to understand how the commodification of the carceral experience exploits the incarcerated, their families, and the public.
+In my approach to these topics, I employ interpretive methods including formal models of cultural analysis, narrative analysis, and visual sociology.
+I have expertise in several approaches to computationally-assisted content analysis including topic modeling, correspondence analysis, and pictoral pattern analysis.

-### Research on Gray Markets
+### Research on Contested Markets

 Kinney, Alexander B. 2024.
 "Becoming a Cannabis Professional."
 Sociological Inquiry (Online first)